 2.1 DEFINITIONS

+State of Charge (SOC)

+The stored energy in MWh, of an ESR, that can be injected into the grid at the Point of Interconnection (POI) or Point of Common Coupling (POCC).

+Hour Beginning Planned SOC

+The planned State of Charge, in MWh, at the beginning of an hour, as communicated to ERCOT by the QSE for the Resource.

+Minimum State of Charge (MinSOC)

+The minimum amount of State of Charge, in MWh of an ESR.

+Maximum State of Charge (MaxSOC)

+The maximum amount of State of Charge, in MWh of an ESR.

 2.2 ACRONYMS AND ABBREVIATIONS

+SOC State of Charge

+MinSOC Minimum State of Charge

+MaxSOC Maximum State of Charge

+MWhh Megawatt Hour Hour

 3.8.1 Split Generation Resources

 (1) When a generation meter is split, as provided for in Section 10.3.2.1, Generation Resource Meter Splitting, two or more independent Generation Resources must be created in the ERCOT Network Operations Model according to Section 3.10.7.2, Modeling of Resources and Transmission Loads, to function in all respects as Split Generation Resources in ERCOT System operation.
 A Combined Cycle Train may not be registered in ERCOT as a Split Generation Resource.
 A Distribution Generation Resource (DGR) or Distribution Energy Storage Resource (DESR) may not be registered in ERCOT as a Split Generation Resource.